googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 ![A sweep gradient, from red to yellow, with start angle of 30° and an end angle of 150°.](images/colr_conic_gradient_start_stop_angles.png)

-**Figure 5.30 A sweep gradient, from red to yellow, with start angle of 30° and an end angle of 150°.**
+**Figure 5.30 A sweep gradient with start angle of 30° and an end angle of 150°**

 Start and end angle values can be outside the range [0, 360), but are interpreted as values within that range by applying a modulus operation.
 For